xcore/sw_audio_effects/module_dsp_utils/doc/programming.rst

 The application is for the Slicekit Core Board so the TARGET variable needs to be set in the Makefile: e.g TARGET = xp-skc-l2-single-xscope.xn

-The number of channels supported in currently 2 or 4, this is set in the Makefile: e.g.
+The number of channels supported in currently 2 or 4, this is set in auto_conf.h: e.g.
 NUM_GAIN_CHANS = 2

 Running the application with the Command Line Tools